-She earned a Bachelor of Science degree in mass communication and a Master of Science degree in integrated marketing communication, both from the Florida State University.
-Kimberly received her PHR (Professional in Human Resources) designation from the HR Certification Institute in January 2009 and the designation of SHRM – CP from the Society for Human Resource Management in 2015.
-She continues her education in the HR field through an active membership in SHRM, both at the national level and with the local Big Bend chapter.
-Kimberly specializes in employee engagement and retention, employment law compliance, policy development and adherence, risk management and total rewards.
+She attended Florida State University, earning a Bachelor of Science degree in mass communication and a Master of Science degree in integrated marketing communication.
+She also received PHR (Professional in Human Resources) designation from HR Certification and the designation of SHRM – CP from the Society for Human Resource Management.
+She is actively involved with SHRM, both in the Big Bend and at a national level.

 Kimberly firmly believes in achieving and maintaining the highest level of ethical standards for businesses, both large and small.
 Fostering a respectful, diverse, safe, and satisfying workplace environment is essential for the growth of both the business and the employee.
 Human resources is a balance of achieving business objectives with employee development and engagement.
 The ability to recognize and appreciate the fact that there are two or more perspectives on the same issue goes a long way to achieve a balanced, workable solution when issues arise.
 Recognizing when something needs improvement and taking steps to make corrections is essential to every positive workplace strategy.